-considered in the incentive layer.
-Considering that Userchain is a public blockchain, as many schemes [18], [23] do, we introduce Healthcoin to Userchain as an incentive token.
-On the one hand, any node with sufficient capability can act as a core user node for mining, executing Algorithm 1 to find the correct nonce to get Healthcoin.
+Fig. 5.
+The overview of message flows in PBFT protocol instances is a public blockchain, as many schemes [18, 23] do, we introduce Healthcoin to Userchain as an incentive token.
+On the one hand, any node with sufficient capability can act as a core user node for mining, executing the Algorithm 1 to find the correct nonce to get Healthcoin.
 Miners can exchange the Healthcoin into any currency they want, such as bitcoin, ether, etc., at the trading center.
 On the other hand, users need to exchange their own currency for Healthcoin at the trading center to access smart healthcare services.
 On the premise that the user gives enough Healthcoin to the consortium, the consortium provides smart healthcare services to the user.
 The user generates IoT transaction to Userchain, and generates the key transaction to authorize the doctors in the consortium.
 Healthcoin is consumed when the doctor's diagnosis transaction is successfully added to Docchain.
 Doctor node gets rewards from the consortium based on transactions he/she adds to Docchain.